-Zabbix server is installable on any Linux distribution, but in this tutorial, I will show you how to install and optimize the latest Zabbix Proxy 6 LTS or 6.4 standard release on 22.04 LTS (Jammy Jellyfish) / Ubuntu 20.04 (Focal) / Ubuntu 18.04 (Bionic).
+Zabbix server is installable on any Linux distribution, but in this tutorial, I will show you step-by-step how to install and optimize the latest Zabbix 7 LTS release on Ubuntu 24.04 (Noble), 22.04 LTS (Jammy Jellyfish) / 20.04 (Focal).

 Zabbix is 100% free open-source ultimate enterprise-level software designed for monitoring availability and performance of IT infrastructure components.
 You can read a case-study about Zabbix popularity and find out more about open-source movement in this article.